Fania/magic/readme.md

 ## Todo

+- [ ] when user contributes a square, cache needs to be refreshed
 - [ ] use raw data in couch for order 5s and generate svgs on the fly
 - [ ] partition order 5 by magic square classification?
 - [ ] partition by number, e.g. simply group every 1000?